 The final decision boils down to each need.
 Some choose them for security purposes.
 Others choose them as their daily companions so they don’t get lonely at home.

 Ideally, there is a selection criteria for the right dog breed, depending on your preferences.
-This include, and not limited to: age of the dog, intelligence of the dog, it’s shedding and length of coat, size of the dog in respect to weight and height, nature of the family getting the dog and the levels of activity of the dog.
+This includes, and is not limited to age of the dog, the intelligence of the dog, it’s shedding and length of coat, size of the dog in respect to weight and height, the nature of the family getting the dog, and the levels of activity of the dog.

 Let us walk you through those specific factors in detail.

 This comes to down to the presence of children, or a possibility if having children around in the future having the dog around.
 Children are known to be playful and cheeky in nature in their early forming years.
 Some dogs are friendly with children while some are the total opposite.
 Hence, when choosing a dog, the well-being of children should be greatly considered.

 2. Age of the dog

 Some people opt to bring dogs into their households when they are all grown up to avoid the hustle of bringing a puppy up.
 To some, this is influenced by the age of children living under that roof.
 A puppy would, in an unfortunate incident, harm the baby with its claws and teeth.
 If one is looking for a dog that will go with them during their morning or evening runs, an aged dog would not be the best fit in such a case.

 This mostly applies in restricted neighborhoods.
 For instance, having a landlord that prohibits seeing a dog outside a tenant’s house.
 In such a case, if one gets a dog that has very high energy levels to move and play around with, it will do the dog more harm than good.
 The dog will feel suffocated as it will have to put up with a small playing area that is not convenient for the dog.

 4. Size of the dog